Residential Energy Efficiency Assessments

 The exact process depends on the type of assessment.
 For a Star Rating we run your house though a computer simulation that calculates the temperature of the air in every room of the entire house for every hour of every day for an entire year.
 This tells you exactly which rooms will get hotter or colder than others and, if necessary, pinpoints any problem areas that need fixing.
 We normally use BERS Pro for house star ratings.

-A Deemed-to-Satisfy (DTS) assessment involves checking that every individual aspect of the building meets the minimum requirements.
-This type of assessment is normally cheaper for us to perform but will result in a more expensive building, as there is no option to trade between areas (for example, great insulation won’t offset cheaper glass).
+A Deemed-to-Satisfy (DTS) assessment involves checking that every individual aspect of the building meets the minimum required performance level.
+This type of assessment is normally cheaper for us to perform but will result in a more expensive building, as there is no option to trade between areas (for example, having great insulation won’t let you use cheaper glass).
 To lower your total project costs, we normally only perform a DTS assessment in certain circumstances (for instance, if you have a complying Outdoor Living Area with a Ceiling Fan).

 A Reference Building assessment is a combination of the above two methods, where we compare your building’s simulated thermal performance to the thermal performance of a custom-

 Easy to work with, great turnaround time, and efficient.
 Look forward to dealing with you more in the future and would recommend your services to other developers/builders. — Reed Property Group

 We’ll need a copy of the architectural drawings (site plans, floor plans, elevations, sections) as well as any glazing & lighting schedules if you have them.
 We also need a completed Check List which contains some extra details that aren’t always on the plans (like proposed insulation, wall & roof colours, floor types, etc.).
 If you don’t know (or you want us to tell you what you need), just leave those boxes blank & we’ll start with the minimum Code requirements.